 - More Equitable.
 Maine’s cities, towns, and taxpayers currently pay $16-$17.5 million per year to manage packaging waste.
 Meanwhile, more and more disposable and wasteful packaging is entering the market every day because producers have no incentive to design better packaging.
 This leaves taxpayers unfairly footing the bill for a problem they didn’t create.
 With recycling reform, taxpayers will no longer pay for the cost of recycling since the net costs of recycling would be reimbursed by a producer responsibility organization—similar to what is done in more than 40 jurisdictions around the world.

-- Sign the petition to reform recycling in Maine.
+- Sign the petition adding your name to the more than 1,600 Mainers who support recycling reform for Maine.

 - Spread the word!
 Share the petition with your friends and family.

 - Write to your state legislators to ask them to support LD 2104, and EPR for Packaging for Maine.

 - Write a letter to the editor of your local paper in support of LD 2104, and the shift of recycling costs from taxpayers to producers of packaging.

 - Contact your municipal officials.
 Share with them our letter asking Maine's towns and cities to adopt a resolution to support Recycling Reform for Maine.

 These Maine towns have already signed on in support:

 - Contact the companies that you buy from.
 If the products you enjoy come in non-recyclable packaging, then let them know you want them take responsibility and make changes to the design, or help with collection costs, so that you can recycle your packaging locally.

 - Stay informed—Join NRCM's Action Network to receive emails when there are ways you can take action!